Published: January 4, 2026

 For households that rely on a single earning member, even a temporary disability can have long-lasting financial consequences.
 PMSBY was introduced to reduce that risk at a minimal annual cost.

-Understanding the PMSBY scheme details helps avoid confusion at the time of claim or enrolment.
+Understanding the PMSBY scheme details helps avoid confusion at the time of claim or enrollment.

 The insurance is linked to a savings bank account and operates on an annual renewal basis.
 The premium is auto-debited once a year, making it easy to continue without active follow-up.